mnot/I-D/http-key/draft.md

 This document defines the following key modifiers:

 	What happened to tok?
 How about word?
 I prefer those to str.
-	Do we have a use case for "end"? (it is harder to check).
 	It seems odd that we use 3 letters for everything except the flags (e.g., not).
 We could make them all 1 (t,s,b,e,i,n).